Adult Dinner Tour #3 – Newport, Vermont| 10.06.18

 Updated Dec.
 23, 2021

 Many of Newport’s restaurants line the banks of Lake Memphremagog.
 This provides some with wonderful views, and put others right near the boardwalk.
 This makes Newport a perfect place for an adult dinner tour.

 We like to start by parking either behind Lagos or in the state parking lot up the street near the library – depending on where we decide to eat first.
 From either location you can walk along boardwalk, enjoying the beautiful views of the lake, frozen and sparkling.

 Click on the links to view our full reviews of each restaurant and their food.

 We often start the night at Lago’s Trattoria.
 Here we are greeted with a delicious cocktail list and many draft beer options.
-My favorites are the Banana Martini, and the Green Mountain – a combo of melon liquor and vodka.
+My favorites are the Lemon Drop, and the Green Mountain – a combo of melon liquor and vodka.
 They also have a few different versions of a chocolaty concoction that outshines most deserts, the name changes but check the cocktail menu for the chocolate option.

 For appetizers we recommend the tuna carpaccio; fresh ahi tuna served on crispy chips with a spicy horseradish sauce.
 This dish is full of contrast: soft fish and crunchy chips, fresh fish and spicy horseradish, all creating a sensational dish that will leave you wanting more.